-Vaginismus is involuntary spasm or contraction of the muscles surrounding the lower third of the vagina with attempts at any form of vaginal penetration.
-It involves the muscles just below the skin called the perineal muscles and the deeper pelvic floor muscles (PFM).
-Once a woman has experienced pain with attempts at penetration, it makes the next time, even more, difficult, as a fear of pain can increase her physical pain as well as heighten the muscle contraction, further compounding the pain.
+Vaginismus is an involuntary spasm or contraction of the muscles surrounding the lower third of the vagina with attempts at any form of vaginal penetration.
+It involves the muscles below the skin, the perineal muscles, and the deeper pelvic floor muscles (PFM).
+Once a woman has experienced pain with attempts at penetration, it makes the next time even more difficult, as a fear of pain can increase her physical pain as well as heighten the muscle contraction, further compounding the pain.

 Acupuncture for vaginismus is the insertion of small acupuncture needles into the skin at specific points of the body to achieve a therapeutic effect.
-The insertion points are based on specific landmarks mapped out along the body energy conduits called meridians.
-Meridians are pathways throughout the body that are believed to contain the internal Qi energy, encourage blood flow / circulation.
-It may be used for a variety of different reasons, but one of the primary uses for it in acupuncture for vaginismus is for the relief of pain.
+The insertion points are based on specific landmarks mapped out along the body’s energy conduits, called meridians.
+Meridians are pathways throughout the body that are believed to contain the internal Qi energy and encourage blood flow and circulation.
+It may be used for a variety of different reasons, but one of the primary uses of acupuncture for vaginismus is for the relief of pain.